ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Restrictive computation is also available by excluding  any set of models that the user will not want to include in the statistics (by setting ``exclude:
 [excluded models list]`` argument).
-The implementation has a few restrictions that apply to the input data: model datasets must have consistent shapes, and from a statistical point of view, this is needed since weights are not yet implemented; also higher dimensional data is not supported (i.e. anything with dimensionality higher than four: time, vertical axis, two horizontal axes).
+The implementation has a few restrictions that apply to the input data: model datasets must have consistent shapes, apart from the time dimension; and cubes with more than four dimensions (time, vertical axis, two horizontal axes) are not supported.

+Input datasets may have different time coordinates.
+Statistics can be computed across overlapping times only (``span: overlap``) or across the full time span of the combined models (``span: full``).
+The preprocessor sets a common time coordinate on all datasets.
+As the number of days in a year may vary between calendars, (sub-)daily data with different calendars are not supported.

 Input datasets may have different time coordinates.
 The multi-model statistics preprocessor sets a common time coordinate on all datasets.
 As the number of